 - Laquan McDonald.
 The City of Chicago paid Laquan McDonald’s family $5 million dollars for unlawfully killing Mr. McDonald in 2014.
 Although Mr. McDonald brandished a knife, he was walking away from the police officer at the time he was shot.
 Moreover, the City of Chicago engaged in an elaborate cover-up scheme to hide their wrongdoing.

 - Philando Castile.
 The City of St. Anthony, Minnesota paid Philando Castile’s family $3 million dollars and his girlfriend $800,000 for fatally shooting Mr. Castile in 2016.
 Mr. Castile was shot and killed during a traffic stop.
 He warned police officers that he had a gun in his car, but assured them he was not going to “pull it out” on them.

 How An Atlanta Police Shooting Lawyer Can Help You

 Police shooting settlements aren’t easily achieved.
 In fact, Atlanta shooting victims and their families must hire a lawyer that will use the media to highlight the injustices.
 A police department will only agree to pay a large financial settlement once they’ve lost the battle in the court of public opinion.
-At Allen & Scofield Injury Lawyers, our Atlanta police shooting lawyers know how to use the media to maximize a case’s value.
+At Graham Scofield Injury Lawyers, our Atlanta police shooting lawyers know how to use the media to maximize a case’s value.

 Atlanta police shooting victims also need to hire a lawyer that has the financial resources to prove their cases.
 Many lawyers don’t accept police shooting cases because they’re time-consuming and expensive.
 Our Atlanta wrongful death lawyers aren’t afraid to invest our money in a worthwhile case.
 In fact, we will hire the best experts, such as coroners and ex-police officers, to prove your case.